Esposter/Esposter/README.md

       <td valign="top">
         <h3>Prisma</h3>
         <p>
-          We highly recommend you take a look at
-          <a href="https://prisma.io">the Prisma documentation</a> to level up.
+          Next-generation ORM for Node.js & TypeScript | PostgreSQL.
+We highly recommend you take a look at <a href="https://prisma.io">the Prisma documentation</a> to level up.
         </p>
       </td>
     </tr>